 While it’s easy to find urban legends about BPA, it’s not so common to find media articles aimed at debunking the BPA myths.
 Doing just that, the recent article from the Express addresses what really does and doesn’t contribute to the development of cancer.

-Regarding BPA and cancer, the article highlights information from Cancer Research UK, which is an organization that is dedicated to curing cancer.
+Regarding BPA and cancer risk, the article highlights information from Cancer Research UK, which is an organization that is dedicated to curing cancer.
 Based in the UK, the non-profit organization is the world’s largest independent funder of cancer research and currently funds research in 39 countries worldwide.

 There you have it, but Cancer Research UK isn’t alone in its perspective.
 Government agencies around the world have reviewed the science on BPA and reach essentially the same conclusion.

 For example, assessments conducted in Europe, Japan and the U.S. all conclude that BPA is not likely to be carcinogenic.
 Most recently, scientists with the U.S. Food and Drug Administration (FDA) completed the CLARITY Core study on BPA.
 The study involved lifetime exposure of laboratory animals to BPA and is the largest study ever conducted on BPA.